topstarai/WindowsHook/README.md

 # WindowsHook
 Based on [MouseKeyHook](https://github.com/gmamaladze/globalmousekeyhook) by gmamaladze .
 I made some changes to to support .Net 4.0+,.Net Core 3.0+, WinForm, WPF etc. To make this project not to depend on System.Windows.Forms, some codes are from Microsoft which files are under system.Windows.Forms.
-I changed original namepsace to System.Windows.Hook.
+I changed original namepsace to WindowsHook.

 [![nuget][nuget-badge]][nuget-url]